-Portofino does not have its own train station, so if you are taking a train the closest station is in Santa Margherita Ligure.
+Portofino does not have its own train station, so if you are taking a train for your Portofino day trip the closest station is in Santa Margherita Ligure.
 Click here for the train schedules and input “S. Margherita Ligure-Portofino” as the name of the destination station.

 - From Cinque Terre/Levanto by ferry: Take the train to Santa Margherita Ligure and then hop on a ferry.
 Ferry schedules available here but are subject to change.

 - From Santa Margherita Ligure by foot: If you do not want to take the bus or ferry from Santa Margherita Ligure, walk!
 It’ll take you over an hour but if you have the time (and sunscreen), then why not?

 - From Cinque Terre by car: I recommend against it, unless you are staying in Portofino/Cinque Terre and your hotel offers car parking.
 There just isn’t enough parking in Portofino and it can be stressful trying to find a space.